-She is a registered teacher with the Royal Academy of Dance (RAD) since completing the Certificate of Ballet Teaching Studies.
+She is a registered teacher with the Royal Academy of Dance (RAD) and completed the Certificate of Ballet Teaching Studies.

 During and since her training she has been involved with many creative, educational and performance projects including projects with NHS Tayside, Thomas Small of Shaper Caper, Liz Roache Company, ‘Symbols’ European screendance project, and performances at the Dublin Fringe Festival.

 Aisling has taught ballet for Primaballet and also teaches at Dubin Dance School.
-She also teaches contemporary and creative movement classes for children.
-Previous teaching experience includes work with Scottish Dance Theatre’s educational department in both childrens and inclusive dance practice.
+She also teaches contemporary and creative movement classes for children and has worked with Scottish Dance Theatre’s educational department in both children's and inclusive dance practice.

 A graduate of London Studio Centre, Lindsay gained her BA Hons in professional dance in 2006 and went on to dance for the Cork City Ballet and Chrysalis Dance Company.
 She later became an RAD, ISTD & Pilates qualified teacher.
 Lindsay has taught at Creative Academy as a teacher and lecturer, The University of West London, Sussex Youth Ballet Company, London Children's Ballet, London Studio Centre, Shawbrook Dance, Dance Ireland, The College of Dance and more.
 Lindsay was appointed Artistic Director of The Irish National Youth Ballet Company in 2019.